 On this page

 Every citizen in the Netherlands is obliged to insure himself for medical expenses.
 The minimum is the basic health insurance package.

 Employers must continue to pay workers who fall ill.
 The Sickness Benefits Act (Ziektewet) provides a "safety net" for those without an employer.
 Self-employed people don't have a right to this benefit but can get insurance voluntarily.

 Employees are insured against long-term inability to work under the Law Work and Income according to Capacity (WIA).
 WIA is not available to the self-employed.
 Self-employed people are responsible for their own turnover and profit, including any loss of income due to sickness or incapacity for work.
 They can insure themselves privately against this, but they are not required to.

 Unemployment Benefit (Werkloosheidswet-uitkering, WW) is an insurance-funded payment for those who lose their job.
 You are entitled to a minimum of three months unemployment benefit if you are involuntarily unemployed and pay social security contributions.
 You must have worked at least 26 of the past 36 weeks to qualify.
 You are not entitled to unemployment benefit if you are self-employed or if you, being a a performing artist, play only at weddings and parties.

 If you are in employment you will probably build up a compulsory pension depending on the Collective Labour Agreement (CAO).
 If you are self-employed, you must make your own pension arrangements, otherwise upon reaching pensionable age you will only be entitled to the Old Age Pension (AOW).

 If you are unable to support yourself, in some cases you may be entitled to claim benefits under the Participation Act (Participatiewet).
-The self-employed are not covered by this: provision for them is governed by the Self-Employed Persons' Income Support Order (Self-Employed Persons' Income Support Order, Bbz in Dutch).
+The self-employed are not covered by this: provision for them is governed by the Decree on assistance to self-employed (Bbz).